AriArash44/frontend-mentor/1.QRcode/README.md

   - **Vite Proxy:**
     Vite is configured with a proxy (in `vite.config.js`) to address CORS issues during local development.

+- **Vercel & Github pages:**
+    For deploying back-end and front-end app

 ## Demo

 Below is a side-by-side preview of the component in both mobile and desktop views: